Michsior14/ha-venta/README.md

 ## Usage

 Before the next steps make sure the device is configured using the Venta Home app and connected to the network.
+Next note down it's IP address, then visit `http://<your-ip>` and find property `ProtocolV` - this will be yours API version to fill later on.

 ### Adding the Integration

 To start configuring the integration, just press the "+ADD INTEGRATION" button in the Settings - Integrations page, and select Venta from the drop-down menu.
-The configuration page will appear, requesting to input ip of the device.
+The configuration page will appear, requesting to input ip and API version of the device.

 ## Contributing